-Vocational Rehabilitation Services Manual A-100: Introduction
+Vocational Rehabilitation Services Manual A-100: Introduction to Vocational Rehabilitation

 Revised May 2, 2018

 Texas Workforce Commission Vocational Rehabilitation (TWC-VR) has developed both the VR Standards for Providers Manual (VR-SFP) and the Vocational Rehabilitation Services Manual (VRSM) to comply with federal and state laws, statutes, and rules or regulations while allowing for the use of professional judgment and sensitivity in administering the VR program to meet the individual needs of VR customers.
 When necessary to meet the vocational rehabilitation needs of a customer, VR staff members may request exceptions to policies and procedures through their chain of management.
 VR staff must be aware that exceptions to policies and procedures based on federal and state laws, statutes, and rules or regulations are not allowable.
+For more information about the roles and responsibilities of VR staff in the VR process, see VRSM B-100: Roles and Responsibilities in the VR Process.

 Links to other information throughout these manuals provide examples, tools, and practical application guides that support existing policies and procedures.
 Links also are provided to other policies, procedures, rules, regulations, and forms that must be applied.
 All links in the VR-SFP are available to anyone who is accessing the manual either externally or internally.
 However, in the VRSM, there are links that are intended to provide additional decision-making supports to VR staff that may not be available to individuals who are accessing the VRSM outside of TWC's firewall.
 Copies of materials that cannot be accessed directly through links can be made available upon request.